History, Mission and Overview

 - Moved ahead with the partnership to redevelop Clarendon Hill public housing, one of Somerville’s largest affordable housing resources

-- Mobilized hundreds of residents to achieve key organizing victories including passing Somerville’s Community Preservation Act; increasing Inclusionary Zoning to 20%; Passing the Jobs Linkage Fee; supporting a groundbreaking $4 million Community Benefits Agreement in Union Square
+- Mobilized hundreds of residents to achieve key organizing victories including passing Somerville’s Community Preservation Act; increasing Inclusionary Zoning to 20%; and supporting a groundbreaking $4 million Community Benefits Agreement in Union Square

 Building on our fifty years of history, today we envision a Somerville where: